 In May 2013, the School received notification from its charter sponsor, Ball State University, that it would not be renewing the School's charter effective with the expiration on June 30, 2013.
-The School was unable to obtain another charter sponsor and the Board of Directors authorized the dissolution of the corporation effective June 30, 2013.
+The School was unable to obtain another charter sponsor and the Board of Directors authorized the dissolution of the corporation effective June 19, 2013.
 As a result, the School changed its basis of accounting from the going concern basis to the liquidation basis, in which assets are carried at estimated net realizable value and liabilities are recorded at the amount of cash expected to be paid.
-Subsequent to June 30, 2013, the School liquidated assets, donated items of property and equipment, and paid its obligations.
-Resources remaining in the amount of \$17,912 were returned to the State of Indiana.
+Subsequent to June 30, 2013, the School liquidated assets, donated property and equipment to other charitable organizations, and paid its obligations.
 The effects of these transactions are reflected in the accompanying statements of net assets in liquidation and changes in net assets in liquidation.